 Google is reportedly in talks with telecom operators to get a bigger slice of the Google Play app sales revenue.
+Business Insider is quoting two analysts Eugene Jung and Ben Schachter of Macquarie, who believe that Google want to keep 15 per cent of the cut rather than the existing 5 per cent.

 In countries, where telecom operators have carrier billing tie-up with Google Play, Google gives 70 per cent of the app sales revenue to the developers, 25 per cent to the telecom operators and keeps the remaining 5 per cent for itself.
 The company now wants equal revenue division with telecom operators.